 For me personally, I like to have a little time left over for some creative space or “office hours” but honestly… it’s your call, this is your morning space!
 What do you need more of in your life?
 What makes you feel really good?
 You should probably do some of that.

-I’ve been working a day job lately which takes up a big chunk of my day.
+I’ve been working a full time day job for the past couple years which takes up a big chunk of my day.
 I have about an hour commute to and from work and I have a scheduled 9 hour shift.
 I usually don’t get home until 7 or 8 and by then I’m depleted and just want to veg.
 At that time of the day I have no more creative juices.
 Because of that, I make some room for creativity in my morning space.
-Whether it’s working on a blog post or my new business venture, I like to save some time to get that done in the morning before my day really starts.
+Whether it’s working on a blog post or a new business venture, I like to save some time to get that done in the morning before my day really starts.

 Then of course I eat a healthy breakfast because duh.
 And then I get ready for work and head out the door!

-I usually wake up at 5 or 5:30, depending on if I need to shower that day, and I don’t leave for work until 8 which gives me about 3 hours of morning space each day which feels like a perfect amount of time for me.
+I usually wake up at 5 or 5:30, depending on my hair washing situation that day, and I don’t leave for work until 8 which gives me about 3 hours of morning space which feels like a perfect amount of time for me.
 I invite you to play around with your morning space and see what works best for you!

 Do you already have a morning space or are you more into a morning routine?
 Tell me how you spend your mornings in the comments below!